 Why and How?

-One of the major challenges facing Baltimore City, as well as many major urban areas, is the education of our children.
-Despite ongoing, demonstrated improvement, serious obstacles remain.
 Reading proficiently in elementary school, specifically by the end of third grade, is a crucial marker in a child’s educational development.
-More specifically, a national study by the Annie E. Casey Foundation finds that one in six children who are not reading proficiently in third grade do not graduate from high school on time.
-This rate, which is four times greater than that for proficient readers, is an alarming reality for many Baltimore City students and educators.
-The belief among education reformers and non-reformers alike is that strong literacy skills and love of reading and writing are the way to break out of poverty when these young students become adults.
+A national study by the Annie E. Casey Foundation found that one in six children who are not reading proficiently in third grade do not graduate from high school on time–four times greater than proficient readers.

 Findings such as those of the Casey Foundation study underscore critical needs indicated in the most recent academic assessments of Baltimore City elementary school students.
 Data from the 2019 (the last year available due to COVID-19) Maryland Comprehensive Assessment Program (MCAP) shows that only 17.9 percent of Baltimore City’s third through fifth grade students met or exceeded grade level expectations for English Language Arts, compared to 42.9 percent of all of Maryland’s students.

 In addition to increasing reading proficiency, the Library Project also intends to help offset the disruptive impact of income and resource inequities between various communities.
 According to the Baltimore Education Research Consortium (BERC), “The relationship between academic achievement and poverty is one of the most consistent findings in education research, and the income-achievement gap has been growing for at least 50 years.”

 In 2019, Baltimore City Public Schools partnered with BERC to report on the specific connection between poverty and Maryland Report Card scores.